destiny94z/myproject_z/README.md

 ### Introduction

-This repository contains the original models (ResNet-50, ResNet-101, and ResNet-152) described in the paper "Deep Residual Learning for Image Recognition" (http://arxiv.org/abs/1512.03385).
-These models are those used in [ILSVRC] (http://image-net.org/challenges/LSVRC/2015/) and [COCO](http://mscoco.org/dataset/#detections-challenge2015) 2015 competitions, which won the 1st places in: ImageNet classification, ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.
+This repository contains the original models (ResNet-50, ResNet-101, and ResNet-152) described in the paper "Deep Residual Learning for Image Recognition" .
+These models are those used in [ILSVRC]  and [COCO] 2015 competitions, which won the 1st places in: ImageNet classification, ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.

 **Note**